Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 groups of agents working towards a common goal, where the success of the individual is linked to the success of the whole group.
 In such a scenario, agents typically receive rewards as a group.
-For instance, if a team of agents wins a game against an opposing team, everyone is rewarded - even agents who did not contribute too the win.
-This makes makes learning what to do as an individual difficult - you may get a win for doing nothing, and a loss for doing your best.
+For instance, if a team of agents wins a game against an opposing team, everyone is rewarded - even agents who did not directly contribute to the win.
+This makes learning what to do as an individual difficult - you may get a win for doing nothing, and a loss for doing your best.

 In ML-Agents, we provide COMA2, which is a novel multi-agent trainer that trains